ms8909/media_company/README.md

 The system consists of a single backend service named `beatles`.
 This service is responsible for all backend logic, data handling, and API endpoints.
 It's built using Django and Django Rest Framework, and it follows RESTful principles for API design.

+## Database Information

+This application uses a PostgreSQL database service hosted by Vercel.
+The database is located in a Washington server.

+### Performance Note:
+- The read and write operations to this PostgreSQL database might be slower than usual, which can affect the response times of the APIs.
+This latency is due to the geographical location and performance characteristics of the cloud-hosted database service.

+Please take this into consideration when using the APIs, as there might be a noticeable delay in responses.

+---